davidomotoso/The-Blog/README.md

 Contributions are always welcomed!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-### Note: Json-server can not update a video file, so your blog might not be uploaded when you try to put in a video
+`Note: Json-server can not handle a video file(because of it's size), so your blog might not be uploaded when you try to put in a video.`